trailofbits/manticore/README.md

 ### Ethereum

 Manticore includes a symbolic Ethereum Virtual Machine (EVM) and a convenient interface for automated compilation and analysis of Solidity.
-It also integrates with [Ethersplay](https://github.com/trailofbits/ethersplay), Trail of Bits’ visual disassembler for EVM bytecode, for analysis visualization.
+It integrates with [Ethersplay](https://github.com/trailofbits/ethersplay), Trail of Bits’ visual disassembler for EVM bytecode, for analysis visualization.
 As with binaries, Manticore offers a simple command line interface and a Python API for analysis of EVM bytecode.

 Use the CLI to explore possible states in Ethereum smart contracts.
 Manticore includes _detectors_ which flag certain conditions, including known vulnerable code, as it explores possible states.
-Note: Solidity smart contracts must have a `.sol` extension for analysis by Manticore.
+Solidity smart contracts must have a `.sol` extension for analysis by Manticore.
 See a demo: https://asciinema.org/a/154012

 ```
 $ manticore ./path/to/contract.sol  # runs, and creates a mcore_* directory with analysis results